digitalcityscience/COUP-infrared-wrapper/README.md

 This API wraps the INFRARED.CITY service.
 It offers an OGC-API-Processes conform service, with geojson based inputs/outputs, while handling all communication with INFRARED.

+In general this is a celery-based app using 3 containers each: api,worker, redis.
+The api container excepts requests and creates tasks in the redis db.
+Workers look for tasks in the redis db, calculate result and publish it in redis.
+Results (also cached ones) can be accessed via the api container that get’s the result from the redis db.

 ## Wind-Comfort AND Sunlight-Hour Simulations

 ### TILING